 If you want to boost the productivity of your crops, chemistry is your best friend.
-Learn more about plant and soil biochemistry can give you a decisive edge in the fight against pests and microbes as well.
+Learning more about plant and soil biochemistry can give you a decisive edge in the fight against pests and microbes as well.

 This is doubly important in hydroponics, where you have complete control over all the inputs in your grow system.
 And one common household chemical that can make a world of difference in your hydroponic system is hydrogen peroxide.